Our studies

 If you want to know more about the technology, read our white paper.

-- During 2024 Neola Medical conducted human factors validation study in the USA and acquired CB certification, meeting partial regulatory requirements for market approval in the USA.
-As a result, Neola Medical is transitioning from the technical verification phase to the clinical validation phase, initiating clinical studies.
+• During 2024 Neola Medical conducted Human Factors Validation Study in the U.S. and acquired CB certification, meeting partial regulatory requirements for market approval in the U.S. As a result, Neola Medical is transitioning from the technical verification phase to the clinical validation phase, initiating clinical studies.

 Published articles